iwillspeak/ullage/thoughts.md

 Further use of these would be to implement a language server in the future and some kind of code formatter.

+## Mangling

+We need to come up with some way of mangling the names of functions to support modules.
+Would probably make sense to use the Itanium ABI like everyone else.
+Can't find a crate which provides mangling for it though, just demangling.